ferranb/OKdo-Nano-C100-Developer-Kit-/README.md

-# OKdo Nano C100 Developer Kit-
+# OKdo Nano C100 Developer Kit

 **Disclaimer: Follow these notes at your own risk.
 I'm not responsible for anything you run in your devices.
 It's up to you!**

 This page is a bunch of notes from the process I've done to set up the [OkDo C100 NVIDIA Jetson Nano 4GB Development Kit](https://www.kubii.com/en/development-kit/3882-c100-nvidia-jetson-nano-4gb-development-kit-3272496313705.html).
 Its a good alternative to official NVIDIA nano products which are most of the time out of stock.
 But it's an extremely poorly documented device.

+If you need more detail on any point and I know it, please, don't hesitate to contact me.
+These notes are intentionally short because they're enought for me :-)

 # Hardware
 * The okdo website doesn't work.
 I really don't know if the company is still operatin, if they just don't care about the website, or if they were adquired by another company.